krishnendusaha/docs/services/mobileanalytics/install-client-sdk.md

 8. You have now installed the Cordova plugin and configured your environments.
 Next, [import and initialize](sdk.html#initalize-ma-sdk) the Analytics Client SDK.

+## Installing the Web plugin
+{: #web-sdk-cordova}

+The {{site.data.keyword.mobileanalytics_full}} SDK enables you to instrument your web application.

+1. Make sure that you have a web server and a browser setup (eg. Chrome, Firefox) .
+2. Create a new web app or use a existing one and put this [WebSDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-web-analytics/) within you project to be accessed by the app code .

 # Related Links
 {: #rellinks notoc}